ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-- If the last accepted block is [found](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L154), it will update the parameters like `vm.preferred` and `vm.lastAccepted` with the last accepted block and start bootstrapping from that block
+- If the last accepted block is [found](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L154) it will update the parameters like `vm.preferred` and `vm.lastAccepted` with the last accepted block and start bootstrapping from that block.

 ```go
 blkID, err := chain.GetLastAccepted(vm.db)